 Nathan Carlin, PhD

-- Associate Professor, McGovern Center for Humanities & Ethics
+- Professor, McGovern Center for Humanities & Ethics

 - Samuel E. Karff, DHL Chair, McGovern Center for Humanities & Ethics